 Examples of current activities:

-- testing different woodiness hypotheses based on niche modelling of the new global derived woodiness database,
+- testing insular woodiness hypotheses based on our global woodiness database,

-- building Tree of Life of Brassicaceae to identify some 100 independent shifts towards woodiness,
+- building robust Tree of Life of Brassicaceae based on Hyb-Seq,

-- comparing drought tolerance traits in stems and leaves between related woody and herbaceous species,
+- comparing key drought tolerance traits between related woody and herbaceous species,

-- educating students in functional plant anatomy at Leiden University.
+- educating students in plant anatomy at Leiden University.

 The group leader is involved in the Biology curriculum at Leiden University, where he teaches a plant anatomy course for ca. 200 1st year BSc students, a wood anatomy course that is part of the Scales in Biodiversity MINOR for 3rd year BSc students, and he lectures on woodiness transitions across major plant lineages for MSc students.